Dharma001/Dharma001/README.md

 # 👋 Hi, I'm Dharma Bahadur Budhathoki

 I am a passionate Full-Stack Developer from Nepal, with one year of experience specializing in Laravel, Vue.js, MySQL, and Inertia.js.
-Currently, I am focusing on modern technologies such as React.js, Node.js, TypeScript, Express, Next.js, Drizzle ORM, and React Native.
+Currently, I am focusing on modern technologies such as React.js, Node.js, TypeScript, Express, Next.js, Prisma ORM, and React Native.
 I actively engage in studying and building projects to enhance my skills in these areas.

 ## 🎓 Education